How the NYC mass shooting unfolded: Shane Tamura’s cross-country drive to carnage at NFL office tower

 Gunman lets woman exit elevator unscathed as he takes it to 33rd floor

-The gunman was able to call the elevator in the lobby up to the 33rd floor, which New York City Mayor Eric Adams said was by mistake — as the NFL offices he is believed to have sought out are on lower floors.
+The gunman was able to call the elevator in the lobby up to the 33rd floor, which Adams said was by mistake — as the NFL offices he is believed to have sought out are on lower floors.

 As he approached the elevator on the lobby floor, a woman exited.